Local or commuting students

 Who are our commuting students?

-You are a commuter student if your term-time address is the same as your home address, but there are lots of different situations.
+You're a commuter student if your term-time address is the same as your home address, but there are lots of different situations.
 You may live very locally to campus from Birmingham, or you may have a longer commute from a nearby town or city, or even further afield.

 Recording your address in Online Registration

 For many students commuting is a chance to save money, and knowing the local area can make the transition to university life easier.
-Commuting can also come with challenges: a significant part of your day may be dedicated to travelling, you may need to rely on study spaces more than other students, and as you are not living in shared accommodation, your friends will come from different places.
-Whether that’s on your course, societies, sports teams or elsewhere – there will be plenty of opportunities to meet others and build friendships.
+Commuting can also come with challenges: a significant part of your day may be dedicated to travelling, you may need to rely on study spaces more than other students, and as you're not living in shared accommodation, your friends will come from different places.
+Whether that’s on your course, societies, sports teams or elsewhere – there'll be plenty of opportunities to meet others and build friendships.
 Everybody’s University experience is different and unique, regardless of where you live!

 Welcome Events